MarianoOcaranza/appointment-management-backend/README.md

 # Appointments management

-Appointments-Management is a backend project built with Spring Boot and tested with Postman.
-This was designed for practicing purposes and showcasing my backend development skills, including: Spring Boot layered architecture, Web security with JWT and cookies management, use of Docker in the development stages, among others.
+Appointments-Management is a backend project built with Spring Boot.
+It was designed with training purposes and to showcase my backend development skills, including: Spring Boot layered architecture, RESTFul endpoints design, Web security with JWT and cookies management, use of Docker in the development stages, among others.

 ### *** IMPORTANT! ***
 As this project is in development stages, applications.properties file is not properly protected.